neoforged/.github/primers/1.21.6/index.md

     - `$Hidden` - Does not show any attribute info.
     - `$OverrideText` - Overrides the attribute text with the component provided.
 - `net.minecraft.world.item.equipment.Equippable#harness` - Represents a harness to equip.
+- `net.minecraft.world.level`
+    - `CollisionGetter`
+        - `getPreMoveCollisions` - Returns an iterable of shapes containing the entity and block collisions at the given bounding box and futue movement direction.
+        - `getBlockCollisionsFromContext` - Gets the block shapes from the given collision context.
-- `net.minecraft.world.level.Level#precipitationAt` - Returns the precipitation at a given position.
+    - `Level#precipitationAt` - Returns the precipitation at a given position.
 - `net.minecraft.world.level.block`
     - `BaseRailBlock#rotate` - Rotates the current rail shape in the associated direction.
     - `DriedGhastBlock` - A block that represents a dried ghast.
+- `net.minecraft.world.level.block.entity.trialspawner.TrialSpawner$FullConfig` - Represents the entire configuration of a trial.
 - `net.minecraft.world.level.dimension.DimensionDefaults`
     - `CLOUD_THICKNESS` - The block thickness of the clouds.
     - `OVERWORLD_CLOUD_HEIGHT` - The cloud height level in the overworld.
 - `net.minecraft.world.phys`
+    - `AABB`
-    - `AABB#intersects` - Returns whether the `BlockPos` intersects with this box.
+        - `intersects` - Returns whether the `BlockPos` intersects with this box.
+        - `distanceToSqr` - Returns the squared distance of the bounding boxes from their furthest point.
     - `Vec3#rotateClockwise90` - Rotates the vector 90 degrees clockwise (flip x and z and invert new x value).
+- `net.minecraft.world.phys.shapes.CollisionContext`
+    - `withPosition` - Returns the collision context of an entity with its bottom y position.

 ### List of Changes